t-core-one/odoo-docs/content/applications/finance/accounting/bank/internal_transfers.rst

 =============

-An internal transfer account is automatically created on your database based on your company's :doc:`localization <../../fiscal_localizations>` and depending on your country’s legislation.
+An internal transfer account is automatically created on your database based on your company's localization and depending on your country’s legislation.
 To modify the default :guilabel:`Internal Transfer` account, go to :menuselection:`Accounting --> Configuration --> Settings` and scroll down to the :guilabel:`Default Accounts` section.